GSA/idmanagement.gov/_experiments/unifyia-pqc-experiment.md

 ## Conclusion

 <p align="justify">The transition to a post-quantum cryptography (PQC) enabled PIV ecosystem marks a significant step toward future-proofing federal identity systems against emerging quantum threats.
 This experiment has demonstrated that while promising progress is being made through experimenting, the path to full adoption will be incremental.
-Encouraging results have been achieved in issuing and using PQC-enabled credentials on modern hardware platforms with vendor supported upgrades, validating their potential to support high-assurance digital signature use case as shown with this experiment.</p>
+Encouraging results have been achieved in issuing and using PQC-enabled credentials on modern hardware platforms with vendor supported upgrades, validating their potential to support high-assurance digital signature use cases as shown with this experiment.</p>

 <img src="{{site.baseurl}}/assets/unifyia-pqc/32-implementation-gaps.png" alt="Implementation Gaps">